Lonitch/Lonitch.github.io/_posts/2023-08-22-Deutsch-algo.md

 board2.create('text',[1.45,0.4,"\\[1-(1/2+\\delta)^k\\]"],{color:'blue',fontSize:14});
 </script>

-{%marginnote 'figcap2' 'Fig. 2 $$p(s_k\leq k-1)$$, Chernoff bound, and exponential envelope'%}<a href="#fig2">Fig 2.</a> wraps up our problem statement in the context of classical computation.
+{%marginnote 'figcap2' 'Fig. 2 Interactive plot of $$p(s_k\leq k-1)$$, Chernoff bound, and exponential envelope varying with $$\delta$$.
+Use the slider to see how the $$p(s_k\leq k-1)$$ goes above the two bounds as k increases.'%}<a href="#fig2">Fig 2.</a> wraps up our problem statement in the context of classical computation.
 Next we will quickly go through some basics of quantum gates and draft the first quantum circuit for solving the problem here.
 ## 2. Quantum Circuit behind Deutsch's Algorithm
+Transistors give rise to logic circuits by regulating the flow of electric current through varying voltage levels, so the binary states, 1 and 0, are represented physically by voltage levels.
+Because the voltage is always controllable by logic gates, signals passing through the logic circuit are deterministic.
+Quantum circuit, on the other hand, is never deterministic as its basic unit is "qubit", the quantum counterpart of the classical "bit".
+Qubits are physical realizations of quantum two-state systems.{% marginfigure 'mf-1' 'https://upload.wikimedia.org/wikipedia/commons/thumb/9/91/Schrodingers_cat.svg/1024px-Schrodingers_cat.svg.png' 'Schrodinger’s cat on Wikipedia' %} For people who are not familiar with quantum mechanics, you can think of qubit as a blackbox containing Schrodinger's cat and .
+We can only know if the cat is dead or alive by opening the box.
+Here, dead and alive are the two "**quantum states**"{%sidenote 'sn-5' 'here we use Dirac notation to represent quantum states.
+In this case, the cat has two possible states:$$\ket{alive}$$ or $$\ket{dead}$$'%}, and the behavior of opening box is our "**measurement**" of the cat's states{%sidenote 'sn-6' 'for now, let’s naively use the following notation to represent the measurement:$$\bra{M}$$'%}.
+Before the "measurement", the cat can either be dead or alive.
+Such a state uncertainty is captured by the concept of **superposition**.
+We can use Dirac representation to represent superposition in this case as $$\ket{alive}+\ket{dead}$$.
+At the moment of opening the blackbox, we apply the "measurement" to the superposed state, $$\bra{M}(\ket{alive}+\ket{dead})$$, which results in  $$\ket{alive}$$ if the cat jumps out of the box, or $$\ket{dead}$$ if the cat stays there forever.

+So, the qubit is the blackbox with a cat.
+It has two possible states analogous to the classical bit, $$\ket{0}$$ and $$\ket{1}$$.
+If we first set the qubit at the state of $$\ket{0}$$ and do nothing, next time when we measure the qubit, it will still be at the same state.
+Here comes the non-deterministic part.
+Unlike the classical logic gate, the quantum get can actually turn the pure states, $$\ket{0}$$ and $$\ket{1}$$ in this case, into superposed states like $$\ket{0}+\ket{1}$$.

 ## 3. Extend Deutsch's Algorithm